about us

 Lukas

-He is a graduate in bachelor of Arts and has more than 14 years’ of experience.
+He holds a Bachelor of Arts degree and has more than 14 years of experience.
+Outside of work, Lukas is a multitasker and a keen learner.

 Nayantara Patel